 You don’t need to cook full meals, batch cooking is when you prep larger amounts of certain foods for the intention of multiple different recipes.
 While cooking up designated meals is an easy and convenient way to prep for the week, it can also become repetitive.

-By cooking up a big batch of rice, roast vegetables, meat (whatever piques your fancy) and freezing them in portions for the week allows you to create a variety of different meals like salads, sandwiches, stir-fries, power bowls and much more.
+Cooking up a big batch of rice, vegetables, and your preferred protein source, then freezing them in portions for the week, allows you to create a variety of different meals like salads, sandwiches, stir-fries, power bowls and much more.

 Learning to meal prep like a boss will not only save you time and money but will also save on extra unnecessary stress!
 By preparing your meals at the start of the week, you will free up a lot more time to do the things you’ve always wanted to do, rather than wasting your nights in the kitchen or your money on eating out.